How to Transfer Squarespace Sites to Another Account

 Step 4: Update Billing Information

-After ownership has been transferred, all billing responsibilities automatically move to the new Site Owner.
+After you have transferred your Squarespace site, all billing responsibilities automatically move to the new Site Owner.
 This includes your Squarespace subscription, domains registered through Squarespace, and any Commerce-related services.

 To avoid service interruptions, the new owner should: